Aprovask, 5 mg+150 mg 28 pcs.

 Composition

-1 tablet amlodipine besylate 7 mg, corresponding to amlodipine 5 mg, irbesartan 150 mg
+1 tab. amlodipine besylate 7 mg, which corresponds to the content of amlodipine 5 mg, irbesartan 150 mg

 Excipients: